 - Dining options and availability of produce

 Following any of these diets is a choice, not a self-imposed restriction.
 Choose based on what you want to do for yourself and not from outside pressures.
 Don't worry about breaking the rules because you choose your own to live by and decide when it's okay for you to break them.

-The term "flexitarian" defines the ever-growing complexity of dietary choices - it encompasses people that eat a mostly vegetarian or vegan diet but sometimes choose to consume animal products.
+The term "flexitarian" defines the ever-growing complexity of dietary choices - it encompasses people that are mostly vegetarian or vegan but sometimes choose to consume animal products.

-But a pescatarian diet can allow flexibility for those that mostly follow a vegetarian or vegan diet and include fish and seafood.
-And even further along that spectrum, a flexitarian eats other animal products on occasion while mostly avoiding them in their diet.
+A pescatarian diet can allow flexibility for those that mostly follow a vegan or vegetarian diet and who want to include fish and seafood.
+And even further along that spectrum, a flexitarian eats other animal by-products on occasion while mostly avoiding them in their diet.

 There are many health benefits to pescetarianism, flexitarianism, as well as vegetarianism, and veganism.
 Weigh your values and determine what works best for you - there is no shame in doing what feels right for you, no matter the choice.
 It all comes down to personal preference.

 Leave a comment (all fields required)